 Pheromones are famously thought to increase sexual desire, among other subliminal effects on human behavior, says psychologist Dana McNeil, PsyD, LMFT.
 They "act as an agent of change" encouraging certain behaviors, she explains, though those may include survival-related behaviors like sensing predators, locating nearby food, or engaging in other protective mannerisms, in addition to potentially influencing the desire to seek out intimacy and sexual activity.

 Importantly, Shafipour notes research still hasn't proved whether humans actually have pheromones and just how they might influence human sexual response.
 "There are many questions left to be answered about how they may affect human behavior," he says.
-"But in animals, the research is a little more robust and shows that pheromones may impact everything from sexual arousal and food signaling to territory markers and maternal bonds."
+"But in animals, the research1 is a little more robust and shows that pheromones may impact everything from sexual arousal and food signaling to territory markers and maternal bonds."

 The theory behind how pheromones work.

-Pheromones are thought to be externally secreted through urine, semen, vaginal secretions, breast milk, axillary sweat, and potentially saliva and breath.
+Pheromones are thought to be externally secreted2 through urine, semen, vaginal secretions, breast milk, axillary sweat, and potentially saliva and breath.
 Once released into the air by one individual, these secretions can then theoretically be detected by another individual via receptors in their nasal passages, explains Shannon Chavez, PsyD, a licensed psychologist and sex therapist for personal lubricant brand K-Y.

 Some animals have a well-developed vomeronasal organ located in the nasal septum.
 That organ is what's thought to detect pheromones secreted from other animals in proximity, according to naturopathic physician Jolene Brighten, N.D.
 Although pheromones are recognized through the nose, Chavez notes they may not have a detectable scent.